 Occupational diseases are caused by exposure to physical, chemical, or biological agents in the workplace.
-This chapter delivers an overview of allowed occupational disease claims registered at the WSIB over the past 10 years.
+This chapter provides an overview of allowed occupational disease claims registered at the WSIB over the past 10 years for Schedule 1 and 2.

-Pleural plaques, mesothelioma, lung cancer, asbestosis, and chronic obstructive pulmonary disease are the five leading diagnoses, which account for over 74 per cent of all allowed long latency illness claims over the past 10 years.
+Pleural plaques, mesothelioma, lung cancer, asbestosis, and chronic obstructive pulmonary disease are the five leading diagnoses, which account for 70 per cent of all allowed long latency illness claims over the past 10 years.
 The leading causal agent for these diagnoses is asbestos.

 Noise induced hearing loss (NIHL) is a permanent loss of hearing, usually in both ears, resulting from inner ear damage due to prolonged, continuous, or intermittent hazardous noise exposure.
 This type of hearing loss is a cumulative process that develops over many years.
 As a result, noise induced hearing loss often does not become apparent until workers are older and often retired from the workforce.